leggers/bomb-server/README.md

 You can read through those playbooks to see what they do.
 The `authorized_key` directive copies an SSH key *from the local machine*.
 The `file` and `template` directives look in the `file` and `template` directories of that role, respectively, for the files or templates listed.
+There is a bit of webscraping going on the with `curl` command to ensure the latest version of mod_rails is installed.

 4) The database is set up.
-This is a very standard MySQL setup, installing requisite packages, setting up user accounts and ensuring databases are created.
+This is a standard MySQL setup, installing requisite packages, setting up user accounts and ensuring databases are created.
 If you made it through the webserver playbooks this should be a piece of cake.

-# Notes
+### Notes

 You will notice, especially for setting up RVM, Ruby, and Passenger, that I use the `shell` module quite a bit, which seems to defeat the purpose of using idempotent modules because it simply executes whatever command is passed to it.
 However, I strive to make them more robust (and not repeat themselves unnecessarilty) by using the `creates` option, which specifies a file or folder that should be created by the command.
 It is that trick which really differentiates that setup from a shell script.
 Yes, you could say that checking for folders' existence in the shell script is the same, but someone who doesn't know bashscript can read this and understand what it means.

+## Order of playbook operations for `shop-data-sync.yml`

+This file has far fewer things to do, so it made more sense to me to treat it as more of a script than a constellation of configuration files.

+1) On the production server, this file:
+    * performs a mysqldump of the current production data, timestamped by today's date
+    * pulls that database to a local directory using the `synchronize` module (which is just a wrapper around the `rsync` command line utility)
+    * pulls the product images to the local machine in the same manner as the database dump

+2) On the non-production servers, as the unprivileged `deploy` user:
+    * copies the database dump to the VM
+    * imports the mysqldump file to update the database with the most current data
+    * syncs production images to remote

+3) On the non-production servers, as a privileged user (`leggers`, in this case):
+    * symlinks the site configuration file, enabling it according to apache, recording the result
+    * if the file had previously not been symlinked (i.e. site is enabled for the first time), restarts and reloads apache so it will begin serving the site